Firstblockinc/nvidia-gpu-agent/README.md

-# nvidia-gpu-exporter-python
+# nvidia-gpu-smnp-agent

-Exporter for Nvidia GPUs cross platform
+nvidia-gpu agent based on smnpV2 for gpu metrics